Financing campaign 2021

-The "Policy Planning and Peace Building" S0.1 Service is responsible for the management of the award procedure for projects eligible to the “Peace Building” budget line of the FPS Foreign Affairs.
+The Strategy & Communication – Peace Building Unit (S&C-CP) is responsible for the management of the award procedure for projects eligible to the “Peace Building” budget line of the FPS Foreign Affairs.

 Belgium’s peace building funding is meant to support the country’s foreign policy which itself seeks to be in line with a number of internationally-agreed frameworks.
 These include the “Global Strategy on Foreign and Security Policy of the European Union”, the “Sustainable Development Goals for 2030” and the report on “Peacebuilding and sustaining peace” by the Secretary General of the United Nations.